[Taxacom] U Alaska Fairbanks faculty position in Integrative Evolutionary Genetics

 and recreational opportunities for a community of its size.

-Applications must be completed online (www.uakjobs.com/) and should include
+Applications must be completed online (at www.uakjobs.com; direct link to

-a curriculum vitae, separate statements of research and teaching, and four
+separate statements of research and teaching, and four letters of

-letters of recommendation.
-The position is open until filled, but file
+recommendation.
+The position is open until filled, but file reviews will

 *The University of Alaska is an Affirmative Action/Equal Opportunity